Small kitchen ideas – 37 ways to make a compact cooking space practical and pretty

 If you can't live without a dining table in your kitchen – whether to eat, work from home or entertain - you can still make this work with small kitchen design.

-Opt for narrow and small kitchen table ideas and push it completely against the wall.
+Opt for narrow, small kitchen table ideas and push them against the wall.
 For seating, combine standard dining chairs with a bench – or two – that you can pull out when needed.

 kitchen with cream coloured wall and kitchen sink